Former Judge of the Supreme Court of India

-Chairman of the Bar Council of India 1998-
+Vice Chairman of the Madhya Pradesh State Bar Council 1998-1999

 In 1998, he became the youngest Chairman of the Bar Council of India.
-During his tenure, the Bar Council decided to shut down evening law colleges, and institute the 5 year undergraduate course instead of the 3 year course.
+During his tenure, the Bar Council decided to shut down evening law colleges and institute the 5-year undergraduate course instead of the 3-year course.
 Over 200 law colleges were shut down for being sub-standard and a large number of disciplinary cases were decided to maintain the dignity of the profession.
 The medical aid to lawyers was enhanced.
-Justice Mishra also drafted and implemented the Foreign Law Degree Recognition Rules, 1997 under the Advocates Act of 1961, the Bar Council of India Employees’ Service Rules, 1996 and rules pertaining to foreign lawyers’ practice in India.
+Justice Mishra also drafted and implemented the Foreign Law Degree Recognition Rules, 1997 under the Advocates Act of 1961, the Bar Council of India Employees’ Service Rules, 1996 and rules about foreign lawyers’ practice in India.

-On 1 January, 2019 Justice Mishra joined the Collegium.
-He retired on September 2nd 2020 and was appointed the chairperson of the Nation Human Rights Commission on June 1st 2021
+On January 1st 2019, Justice Mishra joined the Collegium.
+He retired on September 2nd 2020 and was appointed as the chairperson of the Nation Human Rights Commission on June 1st 2021.

-In In Re: Matter of Great Public Importance touching upon the Independence of Judiciary, Justice Mishra has been a member of the three-judge bench examining claims that the sexual harassment allegations against the Chief Justice of India were fabricated as part of a larger conspiracy to undermine the judiciary’s independence.
+In In Re: Matter of Great Public Importance touching upon the Independence of Judiciary, Justice Mishra was a member of the three-judge bench examining claims that the sexual harassment allegations against the Chief Justice of India were fabricated as part of a larger conspiracy to undermine the judiciary’s independence.

 In Partap Singh Bajwa v Chairman Rajya Sabha a five-judge bench was constituted to decide if the Rajya Sabha Chairman’s rejection of an Impeachment Motion against the then Chief Justice is subject to judicial review.
 The petitioners withdrew their petition by objecting to the Chief Justice constituting the bench in a matter that concerned him.

-In Common Cause v Union of India a division bench of Justices Mishra and Roy rejected a NGO’s demand for criminal investigation into the ‘Sahara-Birla’ Diary for alleged large payments to politicians.
+In Common Cause v Union of India, a division bench of Justices Mishra and Roy rejected an NGO’s demand for a criminal investigation into the ‘Sahara-Birla’ Diary for alleged large payments to politicians.